-If you use the Ultram extended-release tablet, the tablet shell may pass into your stools (bowel movements).
+If you use the Ultram ER extended-release tablet, the tablet shell may pass into your stools (bowel movements).
 This is normal and does not mean that you are not receiving enough of the medicine.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
+Since Ultram is used for pain, you are not likely to miss a dose.
+Skip any missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.